Maggie Smith: 2010–2015: Downton Abbey and other roles

-In 2015, she received rapturous reviews for her performance in the film The Lady in the Van (2015) which debuted at the Toronto International Film Festival.
-Kate Muir of The Times praised Smith's performance by writing, "Smith delivers a compelling performance in The Lady in the Van, as Alan Bennett's play comes to the big screen 15 years after it premiered at the Royal National Theatre."
+In 2015 she received rapturous reviews for her performance in the film The Lady in the Van (2015) which debuted at the Toronto International Film Festival.
+Kate Muir of The Times praised Smith's performance by writing, "Smith delivers a compelling performance...as Alan Bennett's play comes to the big screen 15 years after it premiered at the Royal National Theatre."
 Smith received a Golden Globe Award and British Academy Film Award nominations for her performance.
+On 30 October 2015, Smith appeared on BBC's The Graham Norton Show, her first appearance on a chat show in 42 years.
+During the show, Smith discussed her appearance alongside Alex Jennings in the comedy-drama film The Lady in the Van, which was directed by Nicholas Hytner.

+2016–2024: Return to theatre and final roles

-In September 2019, a continuation of the Downton Abbey series in form of a feature-length film was in theaters entitled simply, Downton Abbey.
-The film was a financial success, and earned $194.3 million at the box office.
-She reprised her role as Violet Crawley, Dowager Countess Of Grantham in Simon Curtis's 2022 historical-drama Downton Abbey: A New Era alongside Hugh Bonneville, Elizabeth McGovern and Michelle Dockery.
+In 2018 Smith starred in a British documentary titled Nothing Like a Dame, directed by Roger Michell, which documents conversations between actresses Smith, Judi Dench, Eileen Atkins and Joan Plowright, which were interspersed with scenes from their careers on film and stage.
+The film was released in the United States as Tea with the Dames.
+Peter Bradshaw of The Guardian gave the film a five out of five star rating, declaring it an "outrageously funny film".
+Guy Lodge of Variety called the film a "richly enjoyable gabfest" but that the film was "hardly vital cinema".
+That same year, Smith reprised her role as Professor Minerva McGonagall by voicing the character in Harry Potter: Hogwarts Mystery, a role-playing video game.
+In September 2019, a continuation of the Downton Abbey series in form of a feature-length film was in theatres entitled simply, Downton Abbey.
+The film was a financial success and earned $194.3 million at the box office.
+She reprised her role as Violet Crawley, Dowager Countess of Grantham in Simon Curtis's 2022 historical-drama Downton Abbey: A New Era alongside Hugh Bonneville, Elizabeth McGovern and Michelle Dockery.